Get Work in Canada Faster with the Perfect Resume

 • No photo needed (save that for LinkedIn)

-• No information that is not relevant to the job ie. your gender, date of birth, marital status, religious beliefs, parents’ names or sexual orientation
+• You don’t have to add personal information like your gender, date of birth, marital status, religious beliefs, parents’ names, or sexual orientation

-• Format must be clean and easy to read
+• Ensure that the format is clean and easy to read

-• Start by stating your objective in a direct and understandable way.
+• Start by stating your objective directly and concisely

 • Describe your professional profile efficiently